 Are all Food Choices Alike When it Comes to Calories?

 The mix of carbohydrate, fat and protein in your diet may be a critical factor in maintaining weight loss.
 To your body, not all calories are created equal.

 Many people have difficulty keeping weight off once they’ve lost it.
 And only 1 in 6 overweight people will maintain at least 10% of their weight loss.
 Remember what we talked about in our article – SF: Benefits of Even Moderate Weight Loss.
 Looking at the different body types and shapes at the same weight – 150lbs. = 68.0389kg.

 BMI is about the percent of fat you have on your body, not your weight.
 I’m sure you’ve seen pictures of people that are the same height and weight but wear different sizes.
 They look great because they have increased their muscle tone by exercising.

 So, why do we regain weight?

-Reduced motivation or commitment to diet and exercise often causes weight regain.
+Reduced motivation or commitment to diet and exercise often causes regained weight.
 Basically, we get tired of dieting.
 In addition, weight loss slows the body’s metabolism, making it more difficult to burn calories.
 [Read How to Speed Up Your Metabolism]

 A research team, led by Drs.
 Cara Ebbeling and David Ludwig at Boston Children’s Hospital, explored the effects of different diets on the ability to burn calories after weight loss.
 Their 4-year study was funded in part by NIH’s National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and National Center for Research Resources (NCRR).